iilei/terraform-provider-idgen/docs/data-sources/proquint.md

 ### Optional

+- `group_size` (Number) Number of characters per group, separated by dashes.
+If not set, no grouping is applied.
 - `length` (Number) The length of the generated ID in characters.
 Defaults to 11 (2 proquint words).
 - `seed` (Number) Optional seed for deterministic ID generation.
 When provided, the same seed will always produce the same ID.
 WARNING: Seeded IDs are predictable and should not be used for security.